Yoshishige Saitō: Early life and career

 Born in Hirosaki in 1904 as the son of an army officer, Saitō grew up in a wealthy environment in Tokyo.
 In his childhood, he encountered European architecture and painting in photographs and postcards owned by his father.
-Saitō attended the Nihon Chūgakkō (Japan Middle School) and joined the school’s art club; in his youth painted landscapes and figure paintings in the style of Paul Cézanne and Vincent van Gogh.
+Saitō attended the Nihon Chūgakkō (Japan Middle School) and joined the school's art club; in his youth painted landscapes and figure paintings in the style of Paul Cézanne and Vincent van Gogh.
 He was an avid reader of European and Russian literature, including works by Fyodor Dostoevsky, Anton Chekhov, and Romain Rolland.

-Saitō’s engagement with avant-garde art began in the early1920s.
+Saitō's engagement with avant-garde art began in the early1920s.
 He visited the exhibition of Russian Futurist paintings by David Burliuk and Victor Palmov in Tokyo in 1920, attended theater productions by Tomoyoshi Murayama at the Tsukiji Shōgekijō (Tsukiji Small Theater), and learned about European avant-garde art via catalogues and magazines.
 During this time, he developed a critical stance towards conventional painting for its illusionist and expressive values.
 He also became more interested in literature and participated in a study group on Marxism.
 Around 1928, Saitō began to create three-dimensional works, fueled by a closer study of Russian constructivism and European Dada artists such as Jean Arp, Francis Picabia, and Kurt Schwitters.

 In 1933, Saitō joined the Avangyarudo Yōga Kenkyūjo (Avant-garde oil painting institute), which had been founded by avant-garde artists such as Seiji Tōgō and Harue Koga and included emerging artists such as Yuki Katsura.
 Disappointed by its academicism, he quit in 1935.
 Around this time, Saitō encountered Surrealist writer and critic Shūzō Takiguchi and poet/visual artist Katsue Kitazono, with whom Saitō developed long-lasting friendships.
-A participant in exhibitions of the Nika Art Association (commonly known as Nika) beginning in 1936, Saitō joined the Kyūshitsukai (Room Nine Society), an avant-garde section within Nika initiated by avant-garde members art such as Takeo Yamaguchi, Jirō Yoshihara and Katsura, in 1938.
+A participant in exhibitions of the Nika Art Association (commonly known as Nika) beginning in 1936, Saitō joined the Kyūshitsukai (Room Nine Society), an avant-garde section within Nika initiated by avant-garde members art such as Takeo Yamaguchi, Jirō Yoshihara, Yuki Katsura, and Teiji Takai, in 1938.
 He left in 1939 to join the newly founded Bijutsu Bunka Kyōkai (Art and Culture Association) led by Surrealist painter Ichirō Fukuzawa which brought together around 40 avant-garde artists such as Nobuya Abe, Aimitsu, Saburō Asō, Iwami Furusawa, Noburu Kitawaki, and Tadashi Sugimata.
-In the context of the intensifying oppression of liberal, particularly Surrealist, artists by the militarist Japanese state, Saitō’s home was searched by the police in 1942.
+In the context of the intensifying oppression of liberal, particularly Surrealist, artists by the militarist Japanese state, Saitō's home was searched by the police in 1942.
 During the war years, to avoid being drafted, Saitō was registered and worked at a factory producing soap for the military.
-Shortly before the end of World War II, Saitō’s works, notebooks, and other documents were lost in a fire caused by an air raid.
+Shortly before the end of World War II, Saitō's works, notebooks, and other documents were lost in a fire caused by an air raid.